agerwitz/ultimate-guide-to-bosh/README.md

 bosh run-errand smoke-tests
 ```

-Upgrade to new version of Zookeeper:
+Upgrade to the new version of Zookeeper:

 ```
 git pull